loader image

 Kettlebell (KB):

-The "kettlebell" originally comes from Russia and has been experiencing a rebirth for a few years now.
-It consists of a ball with a handle, usually made from a mold, these are the best.
-The kettlebell is versatile and a great training tool.
-Caution: Kettlebell and not kettleball!
+The 'kettlebell' originally comes from Russia and has been experiencing a rebirth for a few years now.
+It consists of a ball with a handle, usually made of a cast form, these are the best.
+The kettlebell is versatile and a great training device.
+Caution: Kettlebell and not Kettleball!

 Kettlebell Clean:

-Transfer with the kettlebell, i.e. the kettlebell is placed on the shoulder area, most of the work is done by the hips due to the explosive opening and the resulting momentum.
+Transfer with the kettlebell, i.e. the KB is brought to the shoulder area, most of the work is done by the hip through the explosive opening and the resulting momentum.
 Can also be performed with 2 kettlebells at the same time.

 Kettlebell Snatch:

-Snatching with the kettlebell, i.e. the kettlebell is placed in an overhead position with the arm extended, the hips do most of the work due to the explosive opening and the resulting momentum.
+Snatching with the Kettlebell, i.e. the KB is brought to an overhead position with the arm extended, most of the work is done by the hip through the explosive opening and the resulting momentum.
 Can also be performed with 2 kettlebells at the same time.

 Kettlebell Swings (KBS):

-The kettlebell is held either with both hands or with one hand only.
-The kettlebell is swung backwards briefly between the legs and an explosive hip extension causes the kettlebell to swing forwards.
-Due to the enormous force of the hips, the kettlebell swings very high on its own, with the arms only serving to guide the kettlebell.
+The kettlebell is held with either both hands or just one.
+You swing the KB briefly between your legs to the back, and then swing it forward with an explosive hip extension.
+The enormous power of the hips causes the KB to swing very high on its own; the arms are only used to guide the KB.

 Kipping Pull-Up: